 Your office should be a place where people of various belief systems and religions can feel comfortable, and antidiscrimination laws protect this right.
 Make your holiday parties nondenominational and use secular decorations to add some festive flair to the office.
 Note that while you as an employer cannot put up any decorations that have overt religious connotations, employees are free to decorate their workspaces according to their personal beliefs.

 When it comes to gift-giving in the office, it pays to make a list and check it twice – or maybe even three times for good measure.
 Gifts should be appropriate, both in item and price.

 "Give clients, employees and colleagues gifts in line with your organization's values and standards, and keep in mind that what you give directly reflects your judgment and professionalism," said Stephen Paskoff, CEO of workplace learning company ELI, in an interview with SungardAS through Forbes BrandVoice.

 If you want to recognize employees for their good work, recognize all of them to avoid hard feelings.
-Do your best to make gifts personal and heartfelt – no one wants to feel like they’re receiving a cookie-cutter present.
+Do what you can, however, to make the gifts personal and heartfelt – no one wants to feel like they're receiving a cookie-cutter present.
 Even a handwritten thank-you note can make a big impact.

 4. Throw safe parties

 Unfortunately, the corporate holiday party can be prime breeding ground for HR problems.
-Help make sure everyone stays safe by reminding employees that the office code of conduct also applies at the event.
-It’s also a smart idea to limit the time that employees can buy drinks, and even hold the party off-site so that professional bartenders, who can better recognize when someone has been drinking too much, can be responsible for serving the drinks.
+Help make sure everyone stays safe by reminding employees ahead of the party that the codes of behavior for the office also apply at the event, The Weinstein Firm recommends.
+It's also a smart idea to limit the time that employees can buy drinks, and even hold the party off-site so that professional bartenders, who can better recognize when someone has been drinking too much, can be responsible for serving the drinks.